north-numerical-computing/anymatrix/readme.md

 ## Examples

-The examples/ directory contains codes that illustrate the use of Anymatrix.
+The examples/ directory contains codes that illustrate how to run tests over subsets of the matrices in Anymatrix.

 ## Requirements